pzemtsov/pzemtsov.github.io/_posts/2014-05-15-how-to-make-C-as-fast-as-java.md

 of performing some level of loop unrolling automatically.
 The only way to explain why **Java** executes this code in 1022 ms while **C**-compiled code runs for 1443 ms is that **Java** performs loop unrolling while **C++** does not.

-Why does not GNU C do it?
+Why does GNU C not do it?
 Could it be that it is just a bad compiler?
 No. Unrolling all the loops in the program is probably as bad an idea as not unrolling anything at all, if not worse.
 Loop unrolling increases code size big time, and bigger code often runs slower.
 In addition, when the exact loop iteration count is unknown, some extra code is required at loop entry or exit to compensate for possible "leftovers".
-In short, loop unrolling must be performed where it definitely benefits the program, and **C** compiler does not know whete this is, unless it has access to profiling data. **Java** has access to profiling data by design, that's why it can perform such optimisations more efficiently.
+In short, loop unrolling must be performed where it definitely benefits the program, and the **C** compiler does not know where this is, unless it has access to profiling data. **Java** has access to profiling data by design, that's why it can perform such optimisations more efficiently.